 In order to avoid renewing your operator license for another three years, your COMPLETE Salon Manager License Application must be received in the Board office NO LATER THAN your operator license expiration date.
 Bear in mind that processing a salon manager application can take up to 15 business days.
 If the application is incomplete or the work experience cannot be verified, the application will be returned for corrections, and licensure will be delayed.

 If you cannot successfully obtain a salon manager license before your operator license expires, you must complete continuing education requirements and pay to renew your operator license for another three years.
 You also will likely owe late renewal penalties and be ineligible to work while your license is expired.

 A Homebound Service Permit (HSP) enables a licensed cosmetologist to offer services to homebound individuals or to residents of licensed nursing homes.
 Licensed nursing homes are not required to obtain salon licenses if a) services are performed only by HSP holders; and b) services are not offered to anyone who is not a resident of the licensed nursing home.
 Refer to MN Rule 2105.0410.
 For definitions of “homebound” and “nursing home,” refer to MN Rule 2105.0010.

 Operators and salon managers both can obtain HSPs if they meet application requirements.
 The HSP is not a replacement for a license, however.
 If a practitioner does not have an active operator or salon manager license, their HSP is invalid.

-A Special Event Permit (SEP) enables a licensed salon manager to offer limited cosmetology services outside of a licensed salon.
+A Special Event Permit enables a licensed salon manager to offer limited cosmtology services outside of a licensed salon.
 Examples of events include weddings, bridal events, school events, or fairs.
-Refer to the Special Event Permit FAQ (under Licensing>All Applications and Forms) and MN Rule 2105.0410, Subpart 2, for details.
+Limited services include nonpermanent manipulation of the hair (styling, setting, reinforcing, or extending; NO cutting, coloring or chemical services); makeup applications, and nail polish applications.
+See below to determine when a Special Event Permit is needed.